Sound Value Iteration for Simple Stochastic Games: Evaluation of prototype implementation of SVI

 \subsection{Algorithm comparison}

 We compare the number of iterations for statistics, as the strength of SVI lies in obtaining good global bounds and resolving probabilistic loops faster.
-It is crucial to note that our evaluation does not prioritize time comparison.
-This is because of the preliminary nature of our prototype implementation, which does not emphasize a well-engineered BES computation.
-While BVI needs to identify the complex structure within ECs, SVI requires involved MEC decompositions.
-Therefore, we anticipate that the overhead would be negligible for a well engineered implementation.

-\textit{How to read our results?} We use scatter plots for comparison of SVI with BVI~\cite{KKKW18}.
-A point on a scatter plot shows comparison of two algorithms shown on X- and Y-axis.
-A point above the diagonal indicates that the algorithm on X-axis is faster, a point below the diagonal shows that the algorithm on Y-axis is faster, and a point on the diagonal means both algorithms take the same number of iterations.

-Fig.~\ref{fig:comparisonSVI2BVI} presents scatter plots that compare the number of iterations required by SVI and BVI for real and hand crafted models.
-The X-axis represents SVI, and the Y-axis represents BVI.
-The iteration ranges shown on the plots indicate that all the benchmarks represented comparison points for all benchmarks with iterations within the indicated range.

-\begin{itemize} \item \textit{How does SVI compare to BVI on SG benchmarks?} - We experimented on 40 instances of real and handcrafted models.
-The plots reveal that for some benchmarks, SVI requires fewer iterations than BVI.
-However, in other cases, BVI takes fewer iterations. \begin{itemize} \item On 10 out of 40 intances SVI outperforms BVI, 10 out of 40 instances BVI is better than SVI, and on 20 instances, both the algorithms are equally good. \item SVI excels on the \textsf{haddad-monmege}~\cite{hm18}, resolving probabilistic loops faster and showing a exponetially growing difference in iteration numbers (1000 $\rightarrow$ 2000 $\rightarrow$ 4000 $\rightarrow$ ...) with an increase in the size of instance. \item BVI performs good on the \textsf{cloud} benchmark, due to the simultaneous state updates in deflating SECs, leading to a higher iteration count for SVI, however, the difference in iterations remain constant even with increase in the instance's size. \end{itemize}

-\item \textit{How does SVI performs on MDP benchmarks?} SVI now works directly on MDP with end components.
-We reproduced the results on MDP: SVI consistently requires fewer iterations than BVI in all non-trivial cases, see Table~\ref{tab:MDP-results} in App.~\ref{app:mdp_experiments}, with the exception of the \textsf{wlan\_dl} benchmark.
-While SVI takes 348 iterations, BVI needs 333 iterations, however, this particular benchmark is identified as challenging in the literature~\cite{practitionerguide}.
-The issue with \textsf{wlan\_dl} is that the lower decision value is set to 0 in iteration 79, preventing further improvement in the global lower bound, which remains at 0.
-Moreover, the final value of this benchmark is~0.999804.
-The inability to update global bounds renders SVI less effective than BVI in the cases where decision value is hit very early. \end{itemize}
+Since our implementation is a prototype, we do not focus on runtime comparisons.